SQL Server Best Practices for Data Quality

 Poor Data Quality in Business is Expensive

 Beyond the tangible costs associated with poor data related to marketing promotions, mailings and more, inaccurate data is results in time and budget waste from the significant time to process the error related data and/or promotions never reaching the intended audience.
 On the technology side, inaccurate data bloats databases impeding performance, extending backup times and maintenance windows which ultimately impacts the operating hours for the organization.
-Organizations need a means to validate and correct their data to ensure it is accurate.
+Organizations need a means to achieve good data quality with data completeness and data consistency.

 Correcting SQL Server Duplicates